 We try as much as possible to produce the right quantities.
 That’s why we answer our customers’ needs by restocking during the season so as to avoid overproducing.
 This choice requires a lot of flexibility, from our internal teams as well as from our partners but this is one of our strengths.

-We try to limit our environmental impact by encouraging road transportation.
-Today, 96% of our pieces are transported by ground which allows us to reduce our carbon footprint by choosing the least polluting method.
+We strive to limit our environmental impact by choosing road transportation.
+Today, 85% of our items are shipped by land, allowing us to minimise our carbon footprint by choosing the least polluting method.